Botox, Dysport, Xeomin, Jeuveau and Daxxify: What is the difference?

-Botox and Dysport are the two most popular brands of botulinum toxin used in aesthetics to treat wrinkles.
-They can also both be used to treat migraines, teeth grinding (bruxism), and excessive sweating in the palms and armpits (hyperhidrosis).
-We have been using both of these for all these purposes for many years.
-In this post I will explain what they have in common and what are the differences.
+Botox and Dysport are the two most popular brands of botulinum toxin used in aesthetics to treat wrinkles in the US.
+Most everyone has heard of Botox by now.
+In fact, Botox has become a lot like Kleenex-- no matter what treatment people are getting for facial wrinkles, we tend to call it all Botox.
+More and more people are asking for Dysport by name.
+Dysport is the number one toxin in Europe.
+But there are currently 5 neurotoxins that are FDA approved in the US.These versions of botulinum toxin are very similar.
+How do they all differ?
+Does it matter which one you use?
+Do I have a preference?
+In addition to wrinkles, they can all be used to treat migraines, teeth grinding (bruxism), and excessive sweating in the palms and armpits (hyperhidrosis).
+We have been using both Botox and Dysport for all these purposes for many years.
+Though I have experimented with the others, I do not prefer them.
+In this post I will explain what they all have in common and what are the differences.

-Both Botox (onabotulinumtoxinA (ONA)) and Dysport (abobotulinumtoxinA (ABO)) are derived from the botulism toxin made by bacteria.
-They both have the identical active neurotoxin– consisting of 2 protein subunits stuck together.
+All of these products are derived from the botulism toxin made by bacteria.
+They all have the identical active neurotoxin– consisting of 2 protein subunits stuck together.
 This active toxin is what has the desired effect in the body.
+The differences have to do with the protein coat around the toxin and what else is in the vial.
 Botox has a big protein coat around it.
-Dysport has a smaller protein coat.
-They both come as a powder in sterile vials.
-Both must be reconstituted with saline (sterile salt water).
+Dysport has a smaller one.
+Xeomin has no protein coat at all.
+You get the picture.
+They all come as a powder in sterile vials and must be reconstituted with saline (sterile salt water).
 When reconstituted, the protein coats separate from the active part of the toxin.
-Both must be kept in the refrigerator before being used.
-Both toxins temporarily paralyze the small muscles that cause certain wrinkles in the face.
+Once reconstituted, they must be kept in the refrigerator before being used.
+All these toxins temporarily paralyze the small muscles that cause certain wrinkles in the face.

-Is Botox or Dysport stronger?
+Is one stronger than the other?
 How do the Units compare?

 The units of Botox and Dysport are not the same.
 They are not measured with the same assay, so they cannot even be properly compared.
 When studies have been done, they have found that 1 Unit of Botox is about equivalent to 2.8 Units of Dysport.
 Does this mean that Botox is stronger?
 Not really!
 Each vial of Botox contains 100 units of toxin.
 Each vial of Dysport contains 300 units of toxin.
 If you measure the active toxin in each vial, it turns out that the Dysport vial has a little bit more toxin, by weight, than Botox.
 Most places that use both Botox and Dysport use a ratio of 3U of Dysport to1U of Botox.
 The two products are diluted, drawn up and injected in exactly the same way.
 So in fact, the amount of active toxin is almost the same between the two, with a little bit more in a vial of Dysport.

-Does Botox or Dysport act Faster or Longer?
+Does Botox or Dysport or any of the others act Faster or Longer?

-The possible side effects and complications are the same for both Botox and Dysport.
+The possible side effects and complications are the same for Botox, Dysport and the others.
 The main risk is bruising.
 Any time you go through the skin with a needle, you risk bruising.
 We try to keep that to a minimum by using an Accuvein– it is a device that shows us the vessels under the skin– so we can avoid them.
 Our rate of bruising at Glow is very low.
-The likelihood of bruising with Botox or Dysport is the same.
+The likelihood of bruising with any toxin is the same.

 The same is true of any other complication.
 The thing we worry about the most is getting a droopy brow or eyelid.
 We take great pains to prevent this, but it will happen rarely.
 The risk is the same regardless of which toxin you use.

 Allergies to Botox and Dysport are extremely rare.
 Both of these toxins are proteins that are not natural in the body, and you can possibly develop an allergy to any protein.
-Theoretically, because Botox has a larger protein coat, you might imagine you could see more allergies to Botox, but this has not ever been shown.
+Theoretically, because Botox has a larger protein coat, you might imagine you could see more allergies to Botox, and Xeomin has no coat, and thus possibly has less chance of causing an allergy.
+But this has not ever been shown.
 Allergies are just that rare.
-I have seen one true allergy in the many years I have been injecting toxin (and that happened to be Xeomin – which has no protein coat at all).
+I have seen one true allergy in the many years I have been injecting toxin (and that happened to be Xeomin!).

-This is the only weird difference that actually affects the experience of getting Botox or Dysport.
+This is the only weird difference that actually affects the experience of getting Botox or Dysport or the others.
 The protein in Botox makes the solution more frothy, with more bubbles.
 Even if you are very gentle with the vial and never shake it– bubbles are more common with Botox and harder to flick away.
 Why does this matter?
 If you have a hidden tiny bubble in the syringe it will cause dripping after you inject.
-Though not dangerous, it freaks people out to think they might have a drop of toxin on their clothes– and much worse– it wastes product!
+Though not dangerous, it freaks people out to think they might have a drop of it on their clothes or skin– and much worse– it wastes product!
 That stuff is so very expensive!
 So we are very careful to get every single bubble out– but every once in a while a tiny one can sneak by.
 We hate bubbles.
 So, Botox is a little bit annoying that way.
+I have not seen this with Dysport or Xeomin.
+I have not used either Jeuveau or Daxxify enough to know if this is a problem with those.

-How much does Botox cost compared to Dysport?
+How much does Botox cost compared to Dysport and the others?

-Both Botox and Dysport are excellent choices for the treatment of wrinkles, teeth grinding and excessive sweating.
+Botox, Dysport and the others are all excellent choices for the treatment of wrinkles, teeth grinding and excessive sweating.
 Dysport has a bit of an edge in time to onset and longevity of results.
+In my opinion the others are not worth offering in my clinic, but any of them can be used to achieve the results you desire.
 The most important thing is to find a professional you trust!

 © 2024 Glow Medispa™ All Rights Reserved